nathanmore/nathanmore.github.io/index.md

 # Nathan More
 ## About Me
 ---
-My name is Nathan More and I am a game engineer currently working at Visual Concepts on some of the world's most popular sports titles.
+My name is Nathan More and I am a game engineer currently working at Visual Concepts on popular sports titles.
 I studied game development at the University of California Irvine.
 In my free time I like to play video games (of course), mostly a mix of big RPGs and casual sim games.
 I also love hosting board game nights, watching movies in the theater, going on hikes, and reading comics.
 ### Tidbits
 - In college, I was the Design Director of the Video Game Development Club where I would host workshops on design topics.
 - I specialize in C++ game development with experience in UI and Gameplay engineering.